 Q. I have stopped therapy, but my device is still blowing air.

-A. After therapy has stopped, your device will blow a small amount of air to avoid condensation in the machine and air tube.
+A. After therapy has stopped, your device will blow a small amount of air to avoid condensation in the device and air tube.
 This will stop automatically after 20 minutes.

 Q. The air pressure seems too high.